Fibro Friendly Recipes

 Variations: Left over, chopped turkey,chicken or ham.

-Add ins: peas, carrots, green
+Add ins: peas, carrots, green bean

 Toppings: grated cheese (Parmesean, romano, asagio or blends) salsa